Thursday, May 2, 2024

 CityNerd reports that in 2023 the yearly cost of driving was $12,182 a year or about 3 hours of median-earning work a day, or 19% on average of U.S. waking life.
 The best to worst cities are: Cape Coral, FL; Suffolk, VA; Joliet, IL; Garland, TX; Deerfield Beach, FL; Stockton, CA; Sunrise Manor, NV; Antioch, CA; Waldorf, MD; the Inland Empire, CA – now sucking nearly 25-30% of workers' time.
 These are nearly all working-class edge cities or suburbs.
 The best cities as far as the time-suck goes, in ascending order, are Mountain View, CA; Seattle, WA; Bellevue, WA; Washington, D.C.; Palo Alto, CA; San Francisco, CA; Boulder, CO; Redmond, WA; Berkeley, CA; Cambridge, MA.
 You'll notice most of these are high-end cities.
 So working-class people get the worst out of the car economy, lack of affordable housing and public transit and increase in sprawl.
 Nor can they 'commute' on-line, as most blue-collar jobs are in person.

 Driving, like nearly everything else, is becoming more and more a class question.
 It's a daily problem for many people, especially workers and especially truckers.
-A changeover to an economy that does not demand these long trips, expensive personal vehicles and real estate or clogged arterials would involve a wholesale change in the way the U.S. is structured, a revolutionary change.
+A changeover to an economy that does not demand these long trips, expensive personal vehicles, sprawling real estate or clogged arterials would involve a wholesale change in the way the U.S. is structured, a revolutionary change.
 And I haven't even mentioned the carbon cost of this transport, density and private enterprise model to global warming.
 It's a cliché to say its unsustainable, but there it is, even on a personal level.

 Live by the car, die by the car.